-It has become customary in backcountry touring to assume the danger level to be one level lower on slopes not meeting these criteria.
-This rule of thumb has largely proven its worth but, like every rule, is subject to exceptions.
-It can be used when planning backcountry tours, but must not take the place of on-site assessment.
-The rule of thumb is disregarded when producing the avalanche bulletin.
+For slopes that do not satisfy both criteria (altitude zone and aspect), it has become customary in backcountry touring to assume the danger level to be one level lower.
+This rule of thumb has proven reliable in the majority of cases but, like every rule, is subject to exceptions.
+It can be applied when planning backcountry tours, but does not replace a careful assessment in the open terrain.

 Most fatal avalanche accidents occur on slopes whose gradient, aspect and altitude meet the criteria mentioned in the relevant avalanche bulletin.
 This analysis disregards the danger level prevailing on the day when the accident occurs.

 A north-facing slope falls to the north.
-If you are standing on a mountain summit looking towards the north (with the sun behind you at midday), the north-facing slope lies immediately in front of and below you.
+If you are standing on a mountain summit looking towards the north (with the sun behind you at midday), the north-facing slope lies immediately below you.
 In mid-winter, steep north-facing slopes are not exposed to any direct solar radiation.
 A south-facing slope falls to the south and also receives regular sunshine, even in mid-winter.

 In most cases the slope aspects that are particularly affected are indicated in the avalanche bulletin and, if possible, also illustrated in graphical form.